Targeted secondhand, handmade craft and artisan scheme

 - Goods are to be removed at the end of the day.

-- A deposit equivalent to two weeks' rent (£150) is required prior to occupation of a stall.
-The deposit will be allocated to the first two weeks' rent.
+- A deposit equivalent to 2 weeks rent (£150) is required prior to occupation of a stall.
+The deposit will be allocated to the first 2 weeks rent.

 - Traders cannot take occupation of their stall until a suitable form of photo ID, a recent utility bill and proof of insurance have been received at the Market Office